Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @chehalemwines

-Last but not least is the sublime Chehalem Winery, boasting a modern and rustic tasting room, relaxing guest houses for overnight stays, intriguing tours, and picturesque views.
+Last but not least is the sublime Chehalem Winery, boasting a modern-rustic tasting room in downtown Newberg, relaxing guest houses, and intriguing educational tours.

 Chehalem Winery 2